How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

-How Do I know What my Subtext is?
+How Do I Know What My Subtext is?

-Other times, I know what I want to say before I even have characters willing to say it, and those stories are often ones that lack a coherent plot line or structure.
+Other times, I know what I want to say before I even have characters willing to say it, and these stories are often ones that lack a coherent plot line or structure.
 The characters become puppets for meaning.
 That’s no good either.

 How Subtext Reveals Itself

 There are a few ways that subtext reveals itself in a story.
 Like I mentioned before, it’s often a blend of different elements, though depending on the story, the writer might be leaning on one specific element most heavily.

 Dialogue works within story on a variety of levels, and in the case of subtext, it gives the characters a chance to actually say, or not say, what they feel and think.
 From there, the story takes on meaning.
 Though few stories lean entirely on dialogue for their subtext (Hemingway’s “Hills Like White Elephants” comes pretty close), dialogue often provides a wonderful way to eavesdrop on what the characters (and story) are saying.